Jan 9, 2026

 Boarding and Alighting Detection

-Posture Recognition of Individuals
+Posture Recognition of People

 Face Recognition